lsst-sqre/sqr-011/index.rst

 literature database for astronomy such that being part of the astronomical literature is synonymous with being listed on ADS.
 Thus we list DM technical notes on ADS so that they can be cited in literature.
-Note that Zenodo is key to this process since Zenodo furnishes the DOI and archival assurances required by ADS.
+The Zenodo platform is key to this process since Zenodo furnishes the DOI and archival assurances required by ADS.

+.. _pub-board:

 Science Publications & Presentations
 ====================================